Rare clear view of Mt Fuji from the Cerulean Tower Hotel’s Club Room

 Welcome to Japan! 日本へようこそ!

-For our first days in Tokyo, the tour will be based at the comfortable Hyatt Centric Ginza Tokyo Hotel (or similar), notable for its central location in the historic city center, now a hub of contemporary life, fusing cutting-edge architecture with traditional Japanese aesthetics.
-Please plan to arrive in Tokyo on this day—or consider arriving a day or two earlier to adjust to the time difference and get a head start exploring the joys of Japan.
+For our first days in Tokyo, the tour will be based in a comfortable hotel in the historic Ginza district (central location in the historic city center), now a hub of contemporary life, fusing cutting-edge architecture with traditional Japanese aesthetics.
+Please plan to arrive in Tokyo on this day—or consider arriving a day or two earlier to adjust to the time difference and get a head start exploring parts of the city that we won’t otherwise have time to include.
 We will gladly arrange pre-tour activities based on your interests, for a modest fee.

 In the early evening, we will gather in the hotel lobby for an optional “get-to-know-your-neighborhood” stroll; otherwise no official group activity is planned this day in order to allow you to acclimate to the new time zone after your long flight.